 Memory foam mattresses have gained popularity for their pressure-relieving, supportive properties, and this pillow from Panda aims to bring the same benefits to your head and neck.
 Using it for the first time is a little daunting, as it initially seems to be a massive and solid block of unyielding plastic.
 However, in just a few seconds, you feel your head gently sinking into its Bamboo-fabric-clad form.
 The end result is very comfortable and very supportive.

 The outer casing also has a remarkably cool feel to it – and who doesn't love the cool side of their pillow?
 It zips off for easy cleaning, as well.
 While it's not the cheapest pillow around, it does come with a 10-year guarantee and a no-quibble, money-back promise.
-We were so impressed with this innovative design we awarded it Best Pillow in the T3 Awards 2020 – head to our Panda Memory Foam Bamboo pillow review to find out more.
+This innovative design picked up the T3 Award for Best Pillow in 2020.
+Head to our Panda Memory Foam Bamboo pillow review to find out more.

 Next up in our best pillow ranking is the REM-Fit 500 Cool Gel Pillow.
 Another memory foam option, this time infused with gel to add cooling properties.
 This pillow is an absolute dream to rest your head on, with a soft yet supportive feel and outstanding temperature regulation.
 In our REM-Fit 500 Cool Gel Pillow review we had very few complaints with its performance or comfort.
 However, the Panda just edges it out based on the lower price point and sustainable materials.